Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/adobe-campaignclassic-api-reference.md

 ```
 {% endtab %}

+{% tab title="iOS (AEP 3.x)" %}

+This extension is not compatible with the AEPCore extension at this time, for more details see [Current SDK Versions](https://aep-sdks.gitbook.io/docs/resources/upgrading-to-aep/current-sdk-versions#ios-swift)

+{% endtab %}

 {% tab title="iOS (ACP 2.x)" %}
 {% hint style="info" %}
 To get your app ready to handle push notifications, see the tutorial on [configuring remote notification support](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/HandlingRemoteNotifications.html#//apple_ref/doc/uid/TP40008194-CH6-SW1).
 After you receive the Apple Push Notification service (APNs) token, send this token and the device information to Campaign Classic using the `registerDevice` API.